daisydaisyyy/l-system-generator/README.md

     └── Movement.js
 ```

-This is the front-end version; the backend is still in development and will include additional features.
+This is the front-end version; backend is still in development and will include additional features.

 references: